 Data centers require significant power, typically ≥75 MW, which qualifies them as large loads by the Electric Reliability Council of Texas (ERCOT).
 With the addition of a substantial number of data centers and other large loads due to steadily increasing electrification of industrial and manufacturing processes, ERCOT is anticipating a consequential rise in power demand in Texas by 2030.
 This has the potential to strain the energy system in Texas without strategic planning, especially in rural regions where the grid infrastructure is not as resilient as it is in the urban population centers.

-The event featured presentations from TRE and ERCOT, followed by two structured breakout sessions.
+The Phase 1 Symposium included presentations from TRE and ERCOT, followed by structured breakout sessions.
 Participants discussed growing concerns around ERCOT's ability to manage near- and medium-term large load growth and were asked to (1) define the scale and nature of the challenge including voltage stability, thermal constraints, and resource adequacy, (2) assess existing capabilities and risk mitigation technologies, and (3) identify actionable market and policy solutions.
 The dialogue that emerged highlighted the need for updated interconnection processes, clear performance standards, and better coordination across load developers, utilities, and system operators.

 Several actionable solutions were identified: